Bimbo's Initiation: Analysis and recognitions

 The surreal, nightmarish atmosphere of Bimbo's Initiation has made it one of the most renowned Fleischer Studios shorts.
 Leonard Maltin described it as "the 'darkest' of all" the Fleischers' cartoons.
 In 1994 it was voted #37 of the 50 Greatest Cartoons of all time by members of the animation industry.

 The cartoonist Jim Woodring identified Bimbo's Initiation as "one of the things that laid the foundation for my life's philosophy".

 Copyright status

 The film's copyright was renewed in 1958.
+Will enter the Public domain in January 1st, 2027.